Buddy Roemer Fast Facts

 2008 - Forms investment management company Roemer, Robinson, Melville & Co., LLC.

-July 21, 2011 - Officially announces his candidacy for president, at Dartmouth College in New Hampshire.
+July 21, 2011 - Officially announces his candidacy for the Republican nomination for president, at Dartmouth College in New Hampshire.

 May 31, 2012 - Drops out of the 2012 presidential race.